-DataPath White Paper Analyzes Effects of Outdated Technology on TPA Revenue Generation, Compliance and Client Relationships
+DataPath Whitepaper Analyzes Effects of Outdated Technology Solutions on TPA Revenue Generation, Compliance and Client Relationships

-The white paper also discusses technological solutions that allow TPAs greater flexibility, reduced costs, streamlined processes and confident compliance.
+The whitepaper also discusses technology solutions that allow TPAs greater flexibility, reduced costs, streamlined processes and confident compliance.

 “When TPAs adopt a multi-solution approach to benefits administration, not only is it cumbersome, but it creates a host of issues, from potential compliance violations to higher overhead expenses,” says Greg Licata, chief product officer for DataPath.
 “TPAs can greatly benefit from a single, comprehensive administration platform.”

 About DataPath: DataPath, Inc., is a privately-owned technology solutions company headquartered in Little Rock, Arkansas.
 DataPath creates cloud-based solutions for the administration of employer-sponsored benefits, including FSAs, HRAs, HSAs, Transit Accounts and COBRA.
 The company is also an end-to-end card and payments processor.
 Learn more at https://dpath.com.